Do Current Language Models Support Code Intelligence for R Programming Language?: Methodology

 \textbf{RQ2:} For this RQ, we intend to evaluate the effect of multi-lingual fine-tuning for R. To achieve this, we combined the training splits of all the seven languages (i.e., Ruby, JavaScript, Java, Go, PHP, Python, and R\textsubscript{Combine}) and then train each of the Code-PLMs on this multi-lingual dataset.
 We tested the performance of each model on the test set of each of the programming languages separately.
 The training and testing were done for code summarization and method name prediction, and the results are reported accordingly.

-\textbf{RQ3:} For this RQ, we use the R\textsubscript{Combine} dataset and we split the functions of the training and test set based on the repository they belong to.
-For the intra-project setting, we spited the training and test sets such that we have some functions from \textit{every} repository in the training set and some of its functions in the test set.
-Note that we take care of not having duplicate functions in the training and test sets.
+\textbf{RQ3:} For this RQ, we use the R\textsubscript{Combine} dataset, and we split the functions of the training and test sets based on the repository they belong to.
+For the intra-project setting, we split the training and test sets such that we have some functions from \textit{every} repository in the training set and some of its functions in the test set.
+Note that we take care not to have duplicate functions in the training and test sets.
 For the cross-project setting, the repositories are split such that their functions only belong to the training or test set.
-Therefore, the model does not have functions from the same repository in the training and test set.
+Therefore, the model does not have functions from the same repository in the training and test sets.

 \textbf{RQ4:} As mentioned earlier in section~\ref{sec: methodology}, there are two different opinionated programming styles in R, the \textit{Base} version, and \textit{Tidy-verse}.
-The \textit{Base} R is the fundamental R programming language, and it is the only dialect for a long time it can be more stable when compared with \textit{Tidy-verse}~\cite{advancedR}.
+The \textit{Base} R is the fundamental R programming language, and it has been the only dialect for a long time. \textit{Base} R can be more stable when compared with \textit{Tidy-verse}~\cite{advancedR}.
 Tidy-verse, on the other hand, is a collection of packages that work as an add-on to base R that provides extra functionality and makes the workflow and syntax more user-friendly.
 Despite the benefits and user groups of each, the syntax can be very different.
-Listing~\ref{lst:tidy} provides an example of \textit{Tidy-verse} and a \textit{Base} R example is shown in Listing~\ref{lst:base}.
+Listing~\ref{lst:tidy} provides an example of \textit{Tidy-verse}, and a \textit{Base} R example is shown in Listing~\ref{lst:base}.
 Based on these differences, we hypothesize that separating the datasets might affect the obtained scores in a positive way.

 Therefore, for this RQ, we repeat the experiments of RQ1--RQ3, but with R\textsubscript{Base} and R\textsubscript{Tidy} datasets separately.
 To have a fair comparison, we decrease the size of the R\textsubscript{Tidy} to include the same number of records as the R\textsubscript{Base}.
 This will be in addition to having the experiments on the R\textsubscript{Tidy} dataset with its original number of records.